SkullXA/kaliunbox-nix/updates.md

 ### VM Snapshots

-Before each SeloraBox system update, a snapshot of your Home Assistant VM is created.
+Before each KaliunBox system update, a snapshot of your Home Assistant VM is created.
 This protects your configuration and data in case anything goes wrong during an update.

 ### Watchdog

-SeloraBox continuously monitors Home Assistant health and will automatically restart the VM if it becomes unresponsive.
+KaliunBox continuously monitors Home Assistant health and will automatically restart the VM if it becomes unresponsive.
 This ensures your smart home stays running even if Home Assistant encounters an issue.

 ### Boot Health Check

-After system updates, SeloraBox verifies that Home Assistant is accessible.
+After system updates, KaliunBox verifies that Home Assistant is accessible.
 If Home Assistant doesn't come up properly, the system automatically rolls back to the previous working configuration.

 ## USB Device Support